You don’t need a lot of money to have a great home gym! Build yours for less than $100 with these workout equipment ideas and deals!

 If you do have some extra money in the budget, I would suggest getting adjustable dumbbells.
 With adjustable dumbbells, they don’t take up too much space but you will be able to use the appropriate weight when needed.

-You can always look for used sporting equipment at thrift stores, or even online at Facebook Marketplace or Craigslist.7
+You can always look for used sporting equipment at thrift stores, or even online on Facebook Marketplace or Craigslist.7